-Not only is it Black History Month, it’s also time to swoon your significant other this Valentine’s Day!
-February is a month of love, hope and history, with so many things going on in the ATL.
+Not only does February mark the return of Black History Month, it’s also time to swoon your significant other on Valentine’s Day!
+February is a month of love, hope and history, with so many things going on in and the ATL.
 The overwhelming list of possibilities made us want to break down some of the top things to do this month.
-So here’s fifty fabulous things to do in Atlanta.
+So here’s fifty fabulous things to do in Atlanta throughout the last full-final month of winter.

 There are so many ways to honor and celebrate Black History Month in Atlanta.
 From unmissable exhibitions to incredible Black-owned restaurants in the ATL, don’t miss out this February.
 Keep scrolling for more Black History Month ideas, or click here for the full round-up.